amacdougall/alanmacdougall-octopress-blog/source/_posts/2012-03-10-anonymous-functions-in-as3.md

 extra data.
 You've already seen a simple closure when we used the `self` variable to get a durable reference to `this`.
-But closures can do far more than that; in fact, with closures, it is possible to create a sort of mini-language within Actionscript 3, replacing loops and branches with terse, targeted commands, or even changing the behavior of existing functions.
+But closures can do far more than that; in fact, with closures, it is possible to create a sort of mini-language within ActionScript 3, replacing loops and branches with terse, targeted commands, or even changing the behavior of existing functions.
 This is common in languages like Lisp or Ruby, where this type of programming is called a Domain-Specific Language, or DSL.
-The popular Javascript library jQuery can be considered a comprehensive DSL for front-end programming; aspects of Rails can be considered a DSL for web programming (and much more).
-We can tap into similar power in Actionscript 3 if we choose.
+The popular JavaScript library jQuery can be considered a comprehensive DSL for front-end programming; aspects of Rails can be considered a DSL for web programming (and much more).
+We can tap into similar power in ActionScript 3 if we choose.